QuantEcon/lecture-python.myst/lectures/exchangeable.md

 We could say that *objectively* the probability that the data are generated as draws from $F$ is either $0$ or $1$.

-We now drop into this setting a decision maker who knows $F$ and $G$ and that nature picked one of them once and for all and then drew an IID sequence of draws from that distribution.
+We now drop into this setting a partially informed decision maker who knows

+- both $F$ and $G$, and

+- but not the $F$ or $G$ that nature drew once-and-for-all at $t = -1$

-But our decision maker does not know which of the two distributions nature selected.
+So our decision maker does not know which of the two distributions nature selected.

 The decision maker summarizes his ignorance with a **subjective probability**
 $\tilde \pi$ and reasons as if  nature had selected $F$ with probability